tigera-solutions/Instruqt/instruqt-tracks/container-security/06-container-threat-detection/assignment.md

 Triggering malicious activity
 ================

 Calico Cloud detects threats across the entire killchain.
-This example will focus on privilege-escalation tactics like Linux-Administrative-Command and Set-Linux-Capabilities, in addition to executing some attack tools as part of the execution stage.
+This example will focus on privilege escalation tactics like Linux-Administrative-Command and Set-Linux-Capabilities, in addition to executing some attack tools as part of the execution stage.

-Linux-Administrative-Command: A pod was detected executing Linux administrative commands using super-user privileges.
+Linux-Administrative-Command: A pod was detected executing Linux administrative commands using superuser privileges.
-Set-Linux-Capabilities: A pod was detected executing commands on the system to modify a file, user, or group capabilities
+Set-Linux-Capabilities: A pod was detected executing commands on the system to modify a file, user, or group capabilities.

-- Let's start with deploying a testing pod.
+- Let's start by deploying a test pod.

 ```bash
 kubectl run multitool --image=wbitt/network-multitool
 ```

-- Now, it's time to execute suspicious processes and activity inside the container.
+- Now, it's time to execute suspicious processes and activities inside the container.

 ```bash
 kubectl exec -it multitool -- bash